raghubetina/gcal-oauth-example/gcal_oauth_lesson.md

 2. Search for "Google Calendar API"
 3. Click on it and then click "Enable"

+**Important**: If you skip this step, you'll get a "Google Calendar API has not been used in project... or it is disabled" error when trying to fetch events.
+You can also enable it directly at: `https://console.developers.google.com/apis/api/calendar-json.googleapis.com/overview`

 ### Configure the OAuth consent screen

 Before creating credentials, you need to configure what users see when they authorize your app: